sohail19go27/MINDShield/README.md

-# MINDShield — AI Powered Digital Discipline App
+# MINDShield — AI Digital Discipline App

 This scaffold implements a minimal MERN-style starter focused on the UI you requested: